 GPS Path: Draws a path with the GPS location data and the current position.

 Altitude Path: Shows the altitude over time and the current altitude.

-Course Direction: Points at the cardinal direction the device is moving to.
+Course Direction: Points at the cardinal direction the device is moving to, not necessarily the direction it is looking at.